 It is usually helpful to talk with someone you trust.
 You might want to talk to a friend, a qualified counsellor, nurse or doctor.
 If they don't understand or can't help then try someone else; don't give up.
 You are too important.
 There are many excellent resources available on campus and in the community.

 If you are questioning or planning to come out, Deakin can support you through its counselling service.
-Deakin's Ally Network can also help, along with local support groups, listed below, can also provide advice and a safe space.
+The Deakin LGBTIQ+ Community can also help, along with local support groups, listed below, can also provide advice and a safe space.

 If you need someone to talk to in a crisis, or just some advice, there is help available, no matter where you are located.